CapabilityBoundingSet setting

 Why and when to use CapabilityBoundingSet

-The setting CapabilityBoundingSet aims to limit the capabilities.
-This powerful filtering restricts what a process can do greatly, but requires some in-depth knowledge of the related process and its child process.
+Systemd provides the setting CapabilityBoundingSet which aims to limit the capabilities of a process or its children.
+This powerful filter restricts what a Linux process can do greatly, but requires some in-depth knowledge of the related process and its child processes.

 See the Linux capabilities 101 for an introduction, as well the overview of capabilities for more details.